 Value Proposition

 EGI Federated Operations Solution enables cost efficient operations in a federated environment.
-Central coordination is only needed to ensure integration among the Resource Providers; the responsibility of operating the federated infrastructures is devolved to the providers, who retain fully responsibility.
+Central coordination is only needed to ensure integration among the Resource Providers; the responsibility of operating the federated infrastructures is devolved to the providers, who retain full responsibility.

 The lack of interoperation between heterogeneous distributed infrastructures is addressed by adopting:

-Standards interfaces and protocols where available,
+Standard and standards-based interfaces and protocols where available,

-a consistent set of policies and procedures,
+A consistent set of policies and procedures,

-service management best practices.
+Service management best practices.

 The technical evolution of the Federated Operations is community-driven.
 Requirements are periodically collected and prioritized, and a technical roadmap is defined on a yearly base according to these.